 5. Make a splash at Great Wolf Lodge Water Park

-Great Wolf calls itself the “greatest water park in Minnesota” and with tube rides, a surf simulator, four-story slides, tree houses, and coves, I’m pretty sure it’s not exaggerating.
+Great Wolf calls itself the “greatest water park in Minnesota,” with tube rides, a surf simulator, four-story slides, tree houses, and coves.
+I’m pretty sure it’s not exaggerating.

-Besides the aforementioned features, Great Wolf Lodge has many other attractions including a ropes course, an arcade, Build-a-Bear Workshop, a bowling alley, and a climbing wall.
+Besides the aforementioned features, Great Wolf Lodge has many other attractions, including a ropes course, an arcade, a Build-a-Bear Workshop, a bowling alley, and a climbing wall.
 Check out these other indoor water parks in Minnesota to pair your experience with a visit this iconic lodge.

 6. Laugh until it hurts at Rick Bronson’s House of Comedy